Hindu

 - [1900] Swami Vivekananda was in San Francisco during spring 1900.
 He lectured on "The Science of Religion" on March 4 at Golden Gate Hall.
 [SF Chronicle, 3/3/1900, pg.
 14] He lectured at Washington Hall on March 15 on "Mind Culture," and on "Concentration of Mind" the next day.
 He was profiled in the San Francisco Chronicle on March 18 (pg.
 29, read an excerpt).
 On March 19, Unitarians helped organize a series of talks at Wendte Hall in Oakland on "India and Its People" and other topics.
 He started another series in April at 320 Post Street: "Worshipped and Worshipper" (Apr 9), "Formal Worship" (Apr 10), and "Devotion and Love" (probably April 19, or April 12) [SF Chronicle, Apr 10, 1900, pg.
 5]

-- [1911] UC Berkeley student Sarangadhar Das wrote a brilliantly scathing letter to Swami Trigunatita of the Vedanta Society for his attacks on Taraknath Das and "political" (i.e. pre-Ghadarite) students, and attempts to prevent one of his disciples from supporting the Berkeley students.
-Thrilling reading for the anti-clerical set, even a century on.
+- [1911] UC Berkeley student Sarangadhar Das wrote a scathing letter to Swami Trigunatita of the Vedanta Society for his attacks on Taraknath Das and "political" (i.e. pre-Ghadarite) students, and attempts to prevent one of his disciples from supporting the Berkeley students.
+This document is remarkable for the way it encapsulates so many ongoing questions around Hindu institutions and political movements.

 Sikh